eighttrigrams/tsfun/doc/flow.md

 type `A`.
 It is just that `tsfun` itself provides many array manipulating functions which are designed with flow in mind.

+// TODO flowP has been removed in favor of compose

 There is also `flowP`, which is a partially applied flow.
 It allows a composition of flows.